lzwjava/blog-source/original/2024-12-29-cooking-en.md

 * A vegetable chopper is a great tool too.
 It can be used to chop into cubes, slices, or strips.

+* Do not use too much salt, especially if the ingredients are already coated with soy sauce.

 {: .centered }
 ![](assets/images/cooking/c1.jpg){: .responsive }
 *Source: Self-captured*{: .caption }